materialknight/react_templates/readme.md

 **Node.js** is a JavaScript runtime environment that allows you to run JS on a server, outside of a browser; it includes its own package manager, **npm** (Node package manager), and its own package runner, **npx** (It's not an acronym, but you can think of the command as **N**ode **P**ackage e**X**ecute).

-<span id='verify-intall_node'>**If you're instructed to run a command starting with `npm` or `npx`, you must have installed Node.js for the command to work**.
+<span id='verify-node-is-installed'>**If you're instructed to run a command starting with `npm` or `npx`, you must have installed Node.js for the command to work**.
 To verify if you have Node.js: Open a terminal and run `node --version` (if you already have it, you'll get its version number, if not, you'll get an error); if you don't have Node.js, install it from https://nodejs.org (if the commands starting with `npm` or `npx` still don't work after that, close and re-open the terminal).</span>

 When you enter a command like `npx create-react-app` in a terminal: